Delicate2000/MMpedia/README.md

 The parameter "task" and "image_type" are designed to control the task and input image.
 For example, "--task=pt --image_type=Our" means the model is going to do tail entity prediction and the input information is our collected images

-We also provide a detailed Readme for every method [here](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).
+We also provide a detailed Readme.md for every method [here](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).

 ## License